 When choosing books, take a look at your own situation and decide on genres or authors that might help you overcome any current challenges.
 Whatever your state of affairs, someone has been in the same place.
 Someone has felt the same feelings and thought the same thoughts and written about it.
 It’s up to you to find that book.

 - Traveling or on holiday?
-Match books to the location — Jack Kerouac or John Muir for America; Machiavelli for Italy; Montaigne’s Essays, Ernest Hemingway, or Georges Perec for France; and so on.
+Match your book to the location — Jack Kerouac or John Muir for America; Machiavelli for Italy; Montaigne’s Essays, Ernest Hemingway, or Georges Perec for France; and so on.
 Going nowhere in particular?
 Read Vladimir Nabokov or Henry Thoreau.

 - Dealing with grief?
 Read When Breath Becomes Air by Paul Kalanithi, Torch by Cheryl Strayed, or anything by Tarah Brach.